jacob-modoo/newClassTok/modooClass/modooClassMD/AppReject.md

 Here I have found out that after updating pod file I had to manually change consumerKey, urlScheme, appName.. in "NaverThirdPartyConstantsForApp.h" (-> location: ProjectFile/Pods/naverlogin-sdk-ios/NaverThirdPartyLogin/Headers/NaverThirdPartyConstantsForApp.h)

 Video Player Layer Disappearing Issue:
+In every Pod update or install process the BMPlayer overrides its initial files that were designed for ClassTok.. so the solution is to replace those BMPlayerControlView and Pod_Asset files after updating pods.

 ## version 1.4.3